 This is one of the most adventurous things to do in England.
 You and your student accommodation mates can try kayaking down the River Thames in London as it is one of the top-notch things to do in London.
 You will be able to see all major sites by the river, like the London Eye, Houses of Parliament, the Tower of London, and all the major bridges.
 But this is doable in other places, so no wonder it is considered one of the best outdoor activity breaks in the UK.
 Students accommodating in Durham can hit the Tees River in Durham to kayak and call it a well-spent weekend.
 Loch Lomond and the Trossachs National Park is also perfect for student residing in student accommodation in Glasgow, as it is only an hour drive away.

 Like any other major country, the UK has its own local, as well as international, events all-year-round.
 In order to catch up, try following up with all the student-related events in the UK that your university promotes and recommends for its students.

-There is also the Frozen Island’s Pop-Up Cinema in Covent Garden is opening on November 11th with regular tickets start from around £20.
-It has festive film screenings in a wintery setting to put you in the festive mood laying ahead.
+There is also the Frozen Island’s Pop-Up Cinema in Covent Garden, opening on November 11th with regular tickets starting from around £20.
+It has festive film screenings in a wintery setting to put you in the festive mood.